BrandNewReplicant/BrandNewReplicant/README.md

 ## Education:

-University of Lonson, Bachelor of Science in Computer Science (2023-2027).
+University of London, Bachelor of Science in Computer Science (2023-2027).

 ## Skillset: